 If you call the police, they can verify the other driver’s insurance at the scene of a car crash.
 A police report documenting a lack of insurance coverage on the part of another driver can help you prove your uninsured motorist claim.
 In addition to that, the police may also issue a citation for violating the law that requires carrying auto insurance.

-Even if the other driver provided you with his or her “insurance information,” it is always a good idea to check if their insurance coverage exists, is verifiable, active and not expired.
+Even if the other driver provided you with his or her “insurance information,” it is always a good idea to check if their insurance coverage exists, is verifiable, active, and not expired.
 Once you have the other driver’s insurance information, let your Los Angeles car accident attorney contact the driver’s insurance company and verify that his or her insurance coverage is still active and includes necessary coverage for your type of accident.

 Last but not least, trusting your own insurance company is a huge mistake because even if you have uninsured motorist coverage, your insurer will do whatever it takes to minimize your settlement through a variety of dishonest and fraudulent methods.

-Contact JML Law and speak to our car accident lawyers Los Angeles today.
+Contact JML Law and speak to our car accident lawyers in Los Angeles today.
 Schedule a free case evaluation to verify the other driver’s insurance information and file an uninsured motorist claim in California.
 Call at 818-610-8800.